41rumble/ai-agent-tracker/README.md

 3. Set up automated schedules for monitoring
 4. Explore discoveries and recommendations
 5. Provide feedback to improve future recommendations

+## Search Capabilities

+The application supports two methods for searching the web:

+### OpenAI Web Search (Recommended)

+If you have access to OpenAI's `gpt-4o-search-preview` model, you can enable this feature by setting `ENABLE_OPENAI_WEB_SEARCH=true` in your `.env` file.
+This provides:

+- Real-time web search results from the internet
+- Automatic citation of sources
+- Higher quality, more relevant results
+- Focus on recent content from the past 3 months

+### Google-it Fallback

+If OpenAI web search is not available or fails, the system falls back to using the `google-it` package, which:

+- Scrapes Google search results
+- Validates all URLs before processing
+- Filters out invalid or inaccessible links
+- Adds time constraints to focus on recent content

 ## License